 - 250 ml Chicken Stock

 For the Apples:

-- Arrange the onions on the base of your Instant Pot and pour over the apple juice.
+- Arrange the onions on the base of your Instant Pot.

-- Add the pork belly to the top and then season with a generous amount of salt and pepper.
+- Season the pork belly with salt and pepper.

-- Add the lid and cook for 60 minutes with a natural pressure release.
+- Add the lid and cook for 50 minutes.

 - Core and chop the apple.